EMC China Lab

 TBT, DBT, and Other Organotin Compounds

 In the textile industry, tributyltin (TBT) is used to prevent microbial degradation caused by sweat, which can cause unpleasant odors in socks, shoes, and sportswear.
 Some organotin compounds are also used in PVC and PU production.
-High concentrations of organotin compounds are considered toxic and can be absorbed through the skin, potentially causing reproductive system disorders.
+High concentrations of organotin compounds are consideRED toxic and can be absorbed through the skin, potentially causing reproductive system disorders.

 Chlorinated Organic Carriers